 If you have kids of any age at home right now, you know by now that structure and routine can help any day go more smoothly.
-Building good habits and activities into your daily routine can provide opportunities for educational learning, play, stress-reduction, nourishment and rest.
-Certainly, not every day has to be structured.
-And it’s healthy to allow for spontaneity and free time when you’re home together with family.
+Building good habits and activities into your daily routine can provide educational learning opportunities, play, stress reduction, nourishment, and rest.
+Not every day has to be structured.
+And it’s healthy to allow for spontaneity and free time when you’re home with family.
 But if you’re looking for a roadmap to build a new daily routine with your children during this season of social distancing, read on for a few fresh ideas!
-These are some easy tips you can start to build a great structure to you days spent at home.
+These are some easy tips to build an excellent structure for your days at home.

 How to Structure Days Spent at Home